wagtail/wagtail/docs/getting_started/tutorial.md

 takes a Wagtail Page object as an argument.

 In the Wagtail admin, create a `BlogIndexPage` as a child of the Homepage, make sure it has the slug "blog" on the Promote tab, and publish it.
+Make sure you specify 'PUBLISH' when making new child pages instead of 'SAVE DRAFT' for this tutorial.
+You should now be able to access the url `/blog` on your site
-You should now be able to access the url `/blog` on your site (note how the slug from the Promote tab defines the page URL).
+(note how the slug from the Promote tab defines the page URL).

 Now we need a model and template for our blog posts.
 In `blog/models.py`: